AladdineDev/portfolio/docs/translation-template.md

       "tooltip": "Github", // Tooltip displayed when hovering or long-pressing the contact icon button "url": "https://github.com/AladdineDev", // URL to open when the contact icon button is tapped, accepts various URL schemes (sms, tel, mailto, https, file)
       "icon": {
-        "iconAssetName": "assets/images/logos/software-development/github.svg", // Unicode code point for the icon prefixed with "0x" for hexadecimal, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
-If the iconCodePoint and the iconFontFamily are used, this property must be null.
+        "assetName": "assets/images/logos/software-development/github.svg", // Unicode code point for the icon prefixed with "0x" for hexadecimal, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
+If the codePoint and the fontFamily are used, this property must be null.
-        "iconCodePoint": "0xefb7", // Unicode code point for the icon prefixed with "0x" for hexadecimal, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
-If the iconAssetName is used, this property must be null.
+        "codePoint": "0xefb7", // Unicode code point for the icon prefixed with "0x" for hexadecimal, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
+If the assetName is used, this property must be null.
-        "iconFontFamily": "FontAwesome", // Font family for the icon (e.g., FontAwesome), can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
-If the iconAssetName is used, this property must be null.
+        "fontFamily": "FontAwesome", // Font family for the icon (e.g., FontAwesome), can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
+If the assetName is used, this property must be null.
-        "iconFontPackage": "icons_plus", // Name of the package providing the icon font (here, it's based on Icons Plus) "color": "0xffffffff" // Hexadecimal color for the icon.
+        "fontPackage": "icons_plus", // Name of the package providing the icon font (here, it's based on Icons Plus) "color": "0xffffffff" // Hexadecimal color for the icon.
       }
     }